Meliante1/Discord-Nitro-Generator/README.md

 ### Disclaimer
 - **I'm not responsible for any type of damage thats been caused by using my code**
+- **This has been made for educational purposes and not to harm Discord or their users**

 ### Contact